openbroadcaster/observer/index.md

 ![Installed Modules](/observer/img/installed-modules.png){: .screenshot}

-We include a couple of sample modules.
+We include a couple of sample modules; Logger, Tutorial and Now Playing.
+There are dozens of modules avaible to provide added features and functionality.

 Additional features may be introduced into the OB environment by third-party developers.

 Check for updated list of [Modules](https://github.com/openbroadcaster)